ENG498-JCDD/Team1/src/02 Stopped and Searched.md

 import {oneLevelRollUpFlatMap,twoLevelRollUpFlatMap,threeLevelRollUpFlatMap,getUniquePropListBy,mapDateObjectForStops} from "./utils/utilsH1.js";
 ```

-# Racial Disparities in Traffic Stops and Searches: A Multi-Dimensional Analysis of Raleigh, NC (2011-2015)
+# Racial Disparities in Traffic Stops and Searches
+## A Data-Driven Analysis of Raleigh, NC (2011 to 2015)

 ## Overview

-In this chapter, we investigate whether Black drivers experience discriminatory practices during traffic stops in Raleigh, NC.
-We will examine:
+Do Black drivers experience discriminatory treatment during traffic stops in Raleigh, NC?
+This analysis examines five years of traffic stop data to answer that question through multiple dimensions.

-1. **Stop patterns by race** - Are Black drivers stopped more often than other racial groups, and is this pattern consistent over time?
-2. **Search patterns by race** - Are Black drivers searched more often?
-3. **Types of searches** - Do disparities exist in both person searches and vehicle searches?
-4. **Gender-specific patterns** - Do racial disparities persist even among women drivers, who are stereotypically considered "safer"?
-5. **Contraband discovery rates** - When searches occur, is contraband actually found?
-Do discovery rates justify the search rate disparities?
+**What we examine:**
+1. Stop patterns by race compared to population demographics.
+2. Search rates and types of searches conducted.
+3. Contraband discovery rates and the "outcome test" for discrimination.

-**Our hypothesis:** If Black drivers are both stopped and searched more frequently, but contraband is found at similar or lower rates, this indicates racial profiling rather than evidence-based policing.
-However, we must also consider whether higher contraband discovery rates proportionally justify higher search rates.
+**Our framework:** If Black drivers are stopped and searched more frequently but contraband is found at similar or lower rates, this suggests racial profiling rather than evidence-based policing.
+However, we must also examine whether higher contraband discovery rates proportionally justify higher search rates.

 ## Research Question

-**Do Black drivers experience disproportionate stop rates and search rates compared to White drivers, and if so, are these disparities justified by contraband discovery patterns?**
+Do Black drivers experience disproportionate stop and search rates compared to White drivers in Raleigh, and if so, are these disparities justified by contraband discovery patterns?

-Let's explore the data to find out.

 ## Loading the Data

-First, let's load our Raleigh traffic stops dataset (2011-2015):
+Let's examine the data first.

 ```js
 const raleighStops = FileAttachment("./data/policestops-with-townships.csv").csv({typed: true});